IgniteUI/igniteui-xplat-docs/doc/en/components/inputs/checkbox.md

 At its core, the `Checkbox` allows for a choice between selected/unselected state.
 The default styling is done according to the selection controls specification in the Material Design guidelines.

 <!-- WebComponents -->
-First, you need to install the $ProductName$ by running the following command:
+First, you need to install the {ProductName} by running the following command:

 ```cmd
 npm install {PackageWebComponents}